What is an innovation challenge?

 However, when

-The typical timetable and phases of a challenge with a 3-weeks long idea collection are presented in the picture below.
+The typical timetable and phases of a challenge with a 3-week long idea collection are presented in the picture below.

 Plan the communication

 What you should plan next, is communication.
 Regular communication includes activities both during the active phase and in the post-challenge phase.
-The communication should take place in channels like Teams, Slack, email, social media, or other platform of your choice.
+The communication should take place in channels that reach your target audience, e.g. Teams, Slack, email, social media, video, etc.

 4. Choose the platform and tools

 You should also think about the tools and the platform you will use in order to run the challenge.
 There are many different ways to do that.
-Without an innovation management tool, you might need multiple tools and channels to keep the communication working.
+Without idea management software, you might need multiple tools and channels to keep communication working.

-You should choose whether you’re hosting your competition via email, intranet, dedicated innovation management software, or another platform of your choice.
-However, using an eligible tool can save you a lot of time and effort, which you could put into running the innovation itself.
+You should choose whether you're hosting your competition via email, intranet, dedicated idea management software, or another platform of your choice.
+However, using an eligible tool can save you a lot of time and effort, which you could put into running the innovation challenge itself.

 Then, create a process for collecting and developing ideas.
-You can collect the ideas for example via email or Slack or by setting up a submission form on your website.
-Then you can publish the ideas and let the participants develop them further by sending enhanced ideas via email or other chosen tool.
+Collect the ideas for example via email or Slack or by setting up a submission form on your website.
+Then publish the ideas and let the participants develop them further by sending enhanced ideas via email or another chosen tool.

 The last step is to set up a system for evaluation and voting.
 You can do that in a number of different ways.
 You can, for example, make a Google Form and ask your employees to vote on which ideas they think should be implemented.
 After that, you can go through the forms and evaluate them by using Excel, or Google Sheets.